Sheep shelter guidelines

 Section 9 of the Prevention of Cruelty to Animals Act 1986 defines cruelty offences and requires that proper and sufficient shelter is provided for animals.

-Healthy sheep can tolerate a wide range of temperatures if they are acclimatised and have adequate feed and water.
-However, shelter can improve the welfare of the animal and reduce production losses.
-Animals without shelter need to put more energy into normal functioning and less into production.
+Healthy sheep can tolerate a wide range of temperatures if they are acclimatised and have enough feed and water.
+Shelter can improve the welfare of the sheep and reduce production losses.
+Sheep without shelter need to put more energy into normal functioning and less into production.

 The amount of shelter provided should be sufficient for all animals to access it at the same time, and stocking rates may need to be adjusted to allow for this.
 This will prevent overcrowding around areas of shade or water.

-Lambs and pregnant ewes are more at risk of heat stress due to their lower heat threshold, as are sheep with a history of respiratory disease due to a decreased ability to dissipate heat through panting.
+Lambs and pregnant ewes are more at risk of heat stress due to their lower heat threshold and sheep with a history of respiratory disease due to a decreased ability to dissipate heat through panting.

 The best type of shelter during extreme heat protects animals from the sun and allows for the cooling effect of the wind.
 Some options for shelter in hot weather are: